Home > HVAC > How Humid Air Impacts Your AC (And What to Do)

 When it comes to air conditioners, bigger is definitely not better.
 An oversized AC unit will cool your home too quickly, a problem known as “short cycling.”
 While that might sound good, it means the system shuts off before it has a chance to remove adequate moisture from the air, leaving you with that cold but clammy feeling.
 An undersized unit will run constantly and struggle to keep up.
 Getting the size just right is critical for both comfort and efficiency.
 A professional load calculation is the only way to ensure your equipment is perfectly matched to your home’s specific needs.
 You can schedule one of our convenient Virtual Tele-Tech appointments to get started.

-How to Help Your AC Manage Humidity Better
+Simple Ways to Help Your AC Beat the Humidity

 You can’t change the weather in Thomasville, but you can absolutely control the climate inside your home.
 When your air conditioner gets overwhelmed by humidity, it’s not just about feeling uncomfortable.
 It’s about your system’s efficiency, its lifespan, and your energy bills.
 The good news is that you can give your AC a major assist.
 By taking a few proactive steps, you can create a more comfortable environment and reduce the strain on your cooling system.